microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 In Eclipse, choose in the menu bar Help > Install New Software and add the URL file:/<folder_path>/aidttools

 4. Select the plugin AIDTTools.
 Click on Next and allow it to get installed.
 For detailed steps refer document provided in the git folder

+## What it offers
+### Generate Code
+You can use this feature to auto generate code by providing requirement in text format.
+Type a single line of comment like below and press enter then Ctrl + 8 to generate code.
+If you need to give multiple lines , there are two ways to give instruction sorround with #START #END and press enter then Ctrl + 8 or select lines to be passed as prompt then Ctrl +8

+### Generate Template
+You can use this feature to auto generate code by providing requirement in text format.
+Type a single line of comment like below and press enter then Ctrl + 8 to generate code.
+If you need to give multiple lines , there are two ways to give instruction sorround with #START #END and press enter then Ctrl + 4 or select lines to be passed as prompt then Ctrl + 4